c-schicho/ZeroInitializationSymmetry/README.md

     <img src="images/mnist_fnn_scaled.png" width="40%" alt="scaled biases results">
 </p>

-Furthermore, we noticed a change in the learning dynamics of models initialized with our approach compared to the LeCun initialization.
+Furthermore, we noticed a change in the learning dynamics of models initialized with our approach compared to the PyTorch initialization.
 The weights of the layers of the networks initialized with our approach are clearly updated from the output layer to the input layer in the initial phase.
 Thus, during this phase after each iteration step one layer more is updated, this can be seen in the Figure below.
 We explain this behavior with the cut-off gradient flow in the